• Skip to main content

 According to tradition, the Wigilia feast should begin as soon as the first star appears in the sky (a biblical reference to the 3 wise men who followed the Christmas Star that led them to baby Jesus).

-12 dishes of Polish Christmas Eve dinner
+Polish Christmas Eve dinner recipes

-Individual families make different foods according to their own family traditions as well as preferences.
-Here are some of the most popular ones:
+There isn’t a definitive list of Polish Christmas Eve foods as different regions have their own traditional Christmas recipes.
+Individual families also make different foods according to their own family traditions as well as preferences.

-Soups
+Christmas Eve Soups

 Polish borscht with Christmas uszka dumplings on white plate with uszka in bowl and pine tree branch on red cloth.

-2. Polish Borscht (called ‘barszcz’) is a clear beet soup (‘barszcz czysty’ in Polish) served with mushroom dumplings (uszka).
+Polish Borscht (called ‘barszcz’) is a clear beet soup (‘barszcz czysty’ in Polish) served with mushroom dumplings (uszka).
 It is both sour and sweet, earthy, with a hint of garlic and wild mushrooms.

 Polish barszcz is my personal favourite and I couldn’t imagine Christmas Eve without it.
-It’s so popular in Poland it is often made without a special occasion and served with Polish krokiety (fried crepes with either meat or mushroom filling – these can also be served on Christmas Eve).
+It’s so popular in Poland it is often made without a special occasion and served with Polish krokiety (fried crepes with either meat or mushroom filling – krokiety can also be served on Christmas Eve).

 If you go to a restaurant serving traditional food in Poland and order barszcz it is likely to be this type of clear soup (rather than chunky Ukrainian-style borscht) and will be served with some type of krokiety.